pennhanlee/tp/docs/UserGuide.md

    ![Ui](images/mainwindow_list.png)
    *Exhibit 2*

-You can also see data of the summary of all the shown books, bookmarks and pages read on the right side of the application window.
+You can also see data of the summary of all the displayed books, bookmarks and pages read on the right side of the application window.
 (Exhibit 3)

    ![Ui](images/mainwindow_summary.png)